 In the Blitzscaling business model canvas, to determine operational scalability, Reid Hoffman asks:

 Are your operations sustainable at meeting the demand for your product/service?
 Are you revenues growing faster than your expenses?

 Blitzscaling is a particular process of massive growth under uncertainty that prioritizes speed over efficiency and focuses on market domination to create a first-scaler advantage in a scenario of high uncertainty.

-Reid Hoffman uses the term operational scalability as the ability of a company at generating sustainable demand for its product and services while being profitable.
-Indeed, lacking the ability to build operational scalability represents a key growth limiter, and the second key element (together with lack of product/market fit).
+Reid Hoffman uses the term operational scalability as the ability of a company at generating sustainable demand for its products and services while being profitable.

-TAC stands for traffic acquisition cost, and that is a crucial component to balance Google business model sustainability.
+TAC stands for traffic acquisition costs, and that is a crucial component to balance Google’s business model sustainability.

 Over the years, Google managed to keep its cost structure extremely efficient, and that is why Google has managed to scale up!